 Global Jurist of the Year

-The award will be presented at a dinner at the Law School on Monday, Oct.
-20, at which Justice Fisher will speak.
+The award will be presented at a dinner at the Law School on Tuesday, Jan.
+26, at which Judge Porras will speak.
 She will also deliver an address to the student body at noon.
 For information about attending the dinner, please contact Professor Juliet Sorensen.